coq-community/coqtail-math/README.md

 # Developer's todo list

+Big things:

+- prove linear and non-linear theory of ℂ is decidable (using Groebner basis)

 Lemmas to prove:

 - Mertens' Theorem for Complex numbers
 - (expand this list to your wish)

 Maintenance:

 - Add a "public" README at the root directory
 - Check for commented lemmas (and admits)
 - Remove useless "Require"s
 - Check for admits (run "./todos.sh").
-- Check for commented code (run "./todos.sh comments")
+- Check for commented results (run "./todos.sh comments")

 # Loadpath problems